treyhakanson/m3/README.md

 will yield output similar to the following:

-> Computing projected winner of KENTUCKY vs ALABAMA...
+> Computing projected winner of KENTUCKY vs ALABAMA...<br />
 > 76 - 64, KENTUCKY projected to win